sanity-io/sanity-template-astro-clean/README.md

 >
 > This starter features an `/app` and a `/studio` folder.
 The `/app` folder contains the frontend code, and the `/studio` folder contains the Sanity Studio code.
 >
 > This is **not** a monorepo setup.
 We put them both in one repository for the sake of simplicity.
-Ideally, you should have separate repositories for each of the folders.
-This is to make it easier to deploy the app and the studio separately.
+You might want to have separate repositories for each of the folders, to make it easier to deploy the app and the studio separately.

 ## Prerequisities